Pekadii/ps5-payload-manager/README.md

 </p>

 # This is an unofficial community fork of itsPLK's PS5 Payload Manager.
-- It is not maintained or supported by the upstream project.

 ## Features
 - **Web-Based Interface**: A modern dashboard to manage payloads from your PC, phone, or directly on the PS5.